 Moldova’s taxation rules govern social security contributions, health insurance, and more.
-Employers contribute to social security at a rate of 23% of their gross salary to the Social Security Fund, while employees contribute 6% of their gross salary subject to a cap.
+Employers contribute to social security at a rate of 24% of their gross salary to the Social Security Fund.
 Both employers and employees have to give 4.5% of wages to health insurance.

 Your Moldova Payroll Options

 Every company operates differently and needs a payroll option that works with their day-to-day operations, which is why you can choose from multiple Moldova payroll options, including: